How to Build a Winning Fundraising Team in Four Easy Steps

-One of the first things we say to anyone thinking about running a fundraiser or crowdfunding campaign is don’t do it alone.
+One of the first things we say to anyone thinking about starting their own fundraiser is: don’t do it alone.
 Why is having a fundraising team so important?
 Hint: It isn’t simply because it’s less work for you.
 We’ve created a comprehensive guide so you know exactly how to build a fundraising team, to ensure your fundraiser is easy to manage and set up for success.

 Why should I create a fundraising team?

 - Team fundraising makes a fundraiser more fun.
-When that positive energy spreads through your campaign, you wind up raising more money.
+When that positive energy spreads through your fundraiser, you wind up raising more.

-- With fundraising driven so heavily by social networks, each person added to the crowdfunding team dramatically increases your campaign’s reach.
+- With fundraising driven so heavily by social networks, each person added to the crowdfunding team dramatically increases your fundraiser’s reach.

 - If each member of your team takes on distinct tasks, such as writing updates or sending thank-yous, the team will be much faster and more effective.
 One person trying to do it all is a recipe for burnout.

 - Two (or more) minds are better than one.
-When you create a fundraising team, you can brainstorm fundraising ideas, host fundraising events, and make better collective decisions.
+When you create fundraising teams, you can brainstorm fundraising ideas, host fundraising events, and make better collective decisions.

-- If things get tough or your campaign stalls, you can lean on each other for support.
+- If things get tough or your fundraiser stalls, you can lean on each other for support.

 How do I build a winning fundraising team?